gkorpal/gkorpal.github.io/_drafts/post-draft.md

 ## LaTeX Setup in Chromebook

-For LaTeX I use [Vim](https://packages.debian.org/bullseye/vim) with [Terminal](https://packages.debian.org/bullseye/gnome-terminal) as the text-editor and [MuPDF](https://packages.debian.org/buster/mupdf) as the pdf-viewer.
+For LaTeX I use [Vim](https://packages.debian.org/bullseye/vim) with [Terminal](https://packages.debian.org/bullseye/gnome-terminal) as the text-editor and [MuPDF](https://packages.debian.org/bullseye/mupdf) as the pdf-viewer since both can be accessed solely via keyboard.
 Earlier I used [TexMaker](https://packages.debian.org/bullseye/texmaker) as text-editor and [Evince](https://packages.debian.org/bullseye/evince) as pdf-viewer, but the [display scaling](https://www.reddit.com/r/Crostini/wiki/howto/adjust-display-scaling) was bad with TexMaker and Evince was not unable to open DjVu files (hence no advantage of it using poppler), save annotated files by replacing the existing one, or open multiple PDF files without leading to system crash.

 1. Turn on Linux (Beta) by following [these steps](https://support.google.com/chromebook/answer/9145439?hl=en).
 2. Check that the sandbox (Penguin container/Crostini) is up-to-date.
 In your browser, go to `chrome://components`.
 Under `cros-termina`, select "Check for update".
 If you download an update, you might need to restart your Chromebook.